25Ericcheong/dev-daily-journal/README.md

 # Dev daily journal
 ## Project Description
-Web app project to log what I've learnt and my daily achievements!
+Web app project to log my daily achievements!
 I haven't really been able to log these achievements in a more structured manner and I believe by having a personalized or internal tool - I would be able to do this more!

 ## Goals
 - Naturally, this web app or tool should enable a user to create a log, categorize the log as an achievement or a simple note (also attach tags to them to help with searching later on) and save newly created logs in a database.
 User should be able to delete or modify logs as well.